yilmazdurmaz/dotnetthis/README.md

 IDEs may not give you autocomplete context help as the file won't have links to them.
 Be careful to write correct code.

+I don't know if scripts can work to use external libraries.
+Honestly, I haven't tried that.
+It might be the next improvement to do.

 ## Development

 You can say this work includes stolen assets :)